typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 * Amazon Web Services(AWS) account with EC2 admin rights
 * Debian package of ConductR
+* Debian package of ConductR Agent

 Prior to using the Ansible playbooks to create your cluster, you will needs the following:

 * Access Key and Secret values for your AWS account.
 * Ansible installed on a controller host.
+This host can also be used as a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
 * An AWS Key Pair (PEM file) on the Ansible controller host.
-* A copy of the ConductR deb installation package on the Ansible controller host.
+* A copy of the ConductR and ConductR Agent deb installation packages on the Ansible controller host.
 * A copy of the [ConductR-Ansible](https://github.com/typesafehub/conductr-ansible) repository on the Ansible controller host.
 * Ability to accept Oracle's Java License.

 ## Ansible Instructions

 The [ConductR-Ansible](https://github.com/typesafehub/conductr-ansible) plays and playbooks provision [Lightbend ConductR](https://conductr.lightbend.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).
+The branchs of The [ConductR-Ansible](https://github.com/typesafehub/conductr-ansible) plays and playbooks provision [Lightbend ConductR](https://conductr.lightbend.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).
+The branches of track that of ConductR.
+As such the 2.0.x branch of ConductR-Ansible would be used to build ConductR 2.0.x clusters.

 Use create-network-ec2.yml to setup a new Virtual Private Cloud (VPC) and create your cluster in the new VPC.
 You only need to provide your access keys and what region to execute in.
 The playbook outputs a vars file for use with the build-cluster-ec.yml.

-The playbook build-cluster-ec2.yml launches three instances across two availability zones.
+The playbook build-cluster-ec2.yml launches three instances across three availability zones.
 ConductR Core and ConductR Agent is installed on all instances and configured to form a cluster.
 The nodes are registered with a load balancer.
 This playbook can be used with the newly created VPC from create-network-ec2.yml or your existing VPC and security groups.

 ### Prepare controller host